kbazant/example-html-css-portfolio/README.md

 # example-html-css-portfolio
-Example of an artist's portfolio website build with pure HTML and CSS.
+Example of a designer's portfolio website build with pure HTML and CSS.